 How to Write an Artistic Statement

-An artistic statement is one of the documents used in University of North Carolina School of the Arts’ admission to its five art conservatories.
-Along with an audition and an interview, an artistic statement is one of the best ways for growing artists to express their voice to others.
+An artistic statement is one of the documents the five University of North Carolina School of the Arts conservatories use to determine admission.
+In combination with an audition/interview, the artistic statement provides an opportunity for the growing artist to express their voice to others.

 Read examples of artistic statements for DanceDesign & Production, Drama, Filmmaking, Music and the Visual Arts program.

-There is no set formula to writing an artistic statement beyond that the statement has to have structure and organization.
-One can get very creative in his or her approach.
-Consider the following advice as you being writing your artist statement:
+There is no set formula to writing an artistic statement beyond the statement having structure and organization.
+One can get very creative in their approach.
+Consider the following advice when writing your artist statement:

 Brainstorm.